shruthipatil11/UI-Library/README.md

 Related items can be grouped in to lists

-You will find the following types of _Rating_
+You will find the following types of _Lists_

 > Spaced List

 > Stacked List

+---

+### Navigation

+Navigation bar is used to navigate through the web apps or websites.

 ---